Cooky90/lswebhomework7/README.md

 1. Feynman Writing Prompts - Write out explanations of the following concepts like you are explaining it to a 12 year old.
 Doing this will help you quickly discover any holes in your understanding.
 Ask your questions on Slack.

 	* Array
+- An Array is a data type that is used to store elements, elements can be viewed as pieces of data.
+Data can be added or remove from an array at will.
+For example, you could have an Array for a list of customers in which customers can get added or taken away from the array.
 	* Object
+-An Object is Javascript is a collection of data that is stored.
+Each object will contain a key and a value.
+An example would be a Dog object which would contain keys like colour, height and breed in which the values would correspond with the keys that are being used.
 	* Method
+- A method is a function that is associated with a previously created Object.
+Usually an object is called follow by “.” and the method name which is then run.
+I.e. Dog.colour

 3. Fork and clone this repo.
 When you need to commit use the following commands.